-- 1. In the event of a prisoner escape during transport, the primary objective is to recapture the prisoner, prevent injury to the public, property or to police officers.
+- 1. In the event of a prisoner escape during transport, the primary objective is to recapture the prisoner, prevent injury to the public, property, or to police officers.
 In the event of an escape, the transporting officer(s) shall: - a.
-Notify the dispatcher and the on-duty supervisor. - b.
+Notify the dispatcher and the on-duty supervisor; - b.
 Make an immediate attempt to recapture the prisoner.
-If an immediate recapture is not possible, it is more prudent to await the assistance of other police officers. - c.
-Notify the nearest local police authority, when not in Bridgeport's city limits, and follow their directions. - d.
-Provide the identity and full description of the escapee(s), the circumstances of the escape, and any other information which may lead to the apprehension of the escapee(s). - e.
-If the escapee is not recaptured within the normal tour of duty of the transporting officer, that officer shall notify the Detective Bureau for an application for an arrest warrant on the charge of escape. - f.
-Document the circumstances surrounding the escape and efforts made to capture the escapee and complete all applicable reports.
+If an immediate recapture is not possible, request the assistance of other police officers;

+- c.
+Notify the nearest local police authority, when not in Hartford; - d.
+Broadcast a "Be On LookOut" (BOLO) including the identity and full description of the escaped prisoner(s), the circumstances of the escape, charges, and any other information which may lead to the apprehension of the escaped prisoner(s); - e.
+If the escapee is not recaptured within the normal tour of duty of the transporting officer, that officer shall prepare an application for an arrest warrant on the charge of escape; and - f.
+Document the circumstances surrounding the escape and efforts made to capture the escapee, and complete all applicable reports. - 2.
+The officer's immediate supervisor shall: - a.
+Direct resources and coordinate efforts to facilitate the capture of the escaped prisoner(s); - b.
+Make command notifications as required; and - c.
+Prepare an Unusual Report and Supervisory Investigative Report (SIR).

-Q. Prisoner Transport Vans
+O. Prisoner Transport Vans

-- 1. The Bridgeport Police Department maintains Prisoner Transport Vans to assist police personnel in prisoner transport activities.
-The Shift Commander will determine when staffing levels and activity levels result in the determination to staff the Prisoner Transport Vans. - 2.
-When the Prisoner Transport Vans are used for prisoner transport, one (1) officer will be assigned to staff the van. - 3.
-The operation of the Prisoner Transport vans does not require any additional qualifications or certifications.
+- 1. The Hartford Police Department maintains Prisoner Transport Vans to assist police personnel in prisoner transport activities.
+The Watch Commander will determine when staffing levels and activity levels result in the need to staff the Prisoner Transport Vans. - 2.
+When the Prisoner Transport Vans are used for prisoner transport, two (2) officers will be assigned to staff the van.
+Whenever possible, one male officer and one female officer shall be assigned to staff the van. - 3.
+Operation of the Prisoner Transport Vans does not require any additional qualifications or certifications. - 4.
+Officers assigned to the Prisoner Transport Vans will be responsible for the welfare of all prisoners transported by them and will assure that prisoners are transported in accordance with the guidelines stated in this directive, paying particular attention to the security and medical needs of the prisoners.